 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-And yes it is!
-I find that buttermilk lends a deeper flavor in the baked item, and seemed to make it moister, compared to when we use the substitute.
-So, if possible, do try buttermilk out!
+And yes it is true!
+Using the actual buttermilk lends a deeper flavor in the baked item, and seemed to make it moister, compared to when we use the substitute.
+So, if possible, do try it out for yourself!

 >> MORE PETITE PASTRIES RECIPE: